Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 Speaking with Myranda, she will say that she doesn't need any wine because she runs a meadery.
 She will appreciate the offer though, and will give the PC and Simon a free sample of mead, if they want a taste.
 Simon will definitely take her up on that offer.

+*Mead, or "honey wine," tastes a lot like a floral white wine with hints of honey.
+This one is dry, crisp, and soft.*

 ## An Unexpected Guest
 When the PC and Simon eventually return to the manor, at around midday, they will find someone waiting at the gate.